haagahelia/devops-course/docs/monitoring/security.md

 #### Using Advanced mode

-For testing CodeQL, you can the following [repository](https://github.com/juhahinkula/codeql-demo.git).
-Let's see how workflow file looks when advaced set-up is selected:
+For testing CodeQL, you can use the following [repository](https://github.com/juhahinkula/codeql-demo.git).
+Let's see how workflow file looks when **advanced** set-up is selected:

 This workflow will automatically run code analysis on your repository when you push to main branch, open a pull request to main, or at a scheduled weekly time.
 The cron expression schedules a task to run every Friday at 19:20: